 Choosing to install a sunroom is one of the best home improvement projects that you can ever undertake.
 The overall cost is relatively small compared to a full house extension while covering a similar floor area, and the fact that they can sit on top of existing decks and patios means you won’t lose much footprint in your yard either.
 The return on investment is incredible, and in the years before you sell your house, you and your family will get so much use from the new space that you’ll wonder why you waited so long to make the decision.

 One of the best features of a sunroom is the incredible amount of natural light that comes into the room throughout the day.
 In a city like Calgary that receives over 300 sunny days every year, this can mean that you’ll spend every waking hour in your sunroom.
 This means that you need to focus on finding the perfect furniture and accessories to bring your space together to make use of all this natural lighting.
 You can try and blend the room with the rest of your house or make your sunroom a separate special place of its own.
 No matter your decision, we have some tips to get you started!

 Dinner Party Central

 Are you a host by heart?
-If yes, your sunroom is a great pace to make dinner party central with a dinning room-like setup.
+If yes, your sunroom is a great place to make dinner party central with a dining room-like setup.
 The dining area is a well-frequented space that can be utilized as a gathering point, as well as a sophisticated formal eating area.
 Since the table is the main focal point in this setup, try and choose a table that evokes the ambience you desire.
 If you want a rustic space, go for large sturdy items, whereas if you want a chic or sleek room, choose elegant more refined pieces.
 Tableware and accessories can transform a dull or uninspired space into an impressive and thoughtful area.
 To create an eye-catching dinner setting, the best thing you can do is carefully choose some bright, lively, or daring tableware.